REGISTRATION OF TEAM/PLAYERS

 2) The Group Rep will try and resolve the Dispute/Complaint and make a decision regarding the Dispute/Complaint.

-3) For the final stages (Last 8), the Knock-Out Stage Rep must be contacted.
+3) For the final stages (Last 8), the Knock-Out Stages Rep must be contacted.

 APPEALS PROCEDURE